Cast Iron Seared Steak

 Double-Pat for Ultimate Crust

-For an exceptional sear, pat your steak dry when you first take it out, then season with salt and wait 15-30 minutes.
-The salt will draw moisture to the surface—pat it dry again before cooking.
-This adds 30 minutes to your prep time, but the enhanced crust is absolutely worth it.
+For a better sear, pat your steak dry when you first take it out, then season with salt and wait 15-30 minutes.
+The salt will draw moisture to the surface; pat it dry again before cooking.
+This adds 30 minutes to your prep time, but the crust is worth it.

 Temperature Control